malhar-ansingkar/malhar-ansingkar/README.md

 - 😃 I'm not MEAN I'm MERN
 - 👀 I’m working on react projects
 - 🌱 I’m currently Learning Node.js
-- 💞️ I’m looking to collaborate on projects on MERN stack
+- 💞️ I’m looking to collaborate on projects based on MERN stack
 - 📫 How to reach me malharansingkar7057@gmail.com

 <!---